Cloudflare Flagship: Safe Feature Management and Rollouts

 In Agreement

-• OpenFeature support is a meaningful positive because it gives teams a standard interface and makes custom or multi-provider approaches easier.
+• OpenFeature compatibility is a meaningful strength because it gives teams a standard interface and reduces the risk of being trapped in a single provider.

 Opposed